johnhopkins/Atmel-AVR-Assembly/README.md

 COMnA1, COMnA0, COMnB1 and COMnB0 control the behavior of the OCnA (PD6) and OCnB (PD5) pins.
 These pins can be controlled from the Output Compare Registers (OCRnA/OCRnB).

-TCNTn is a simple 8 bit register that increments by 1 on every clock cycle of the MCU.
+TCNTn is our actual timer.
+It is is a simple 8 bit register that increments by 1 on every clock cycle of the MCU.
 Therefore will count to a maximum of 255 before overflowing back to 0 and repeating indefinitely.

 OCRnA and OCRnB are also 8 bit registers that simply hold a user defined value between 0 and 255.
 These values are compared with the value that the counter is currently at on every clock cycle.
 If a match is found then depending on how we hace configured the TCCRnA, TCCRnB, and TIMSKn registers will define what happens next.